adobe/ride/QuickStart.md

     </dependency>
 ```

-Add the following files to your project (don't worry about the contents, for now just create the place holders:
+Add the following files to your project (don't worry about the contents, for now just create the place holders):

 #### ResourceFiles
 <html>